-- A. Preside at all meetings of the Senate. - B. Be non-voting except in cases where a vote by the Senate results in a tie. - C. Appoint faculty representatives to college committees. - D. Appoint faculty to Senate committees according to the provisions of Article III. - E. Create such ad hoc committees as required to fulfill specific objectives of the Senate and select the members for such committees. - F. Serve as the official representative from the Senate to any other organization. - G. Call and preside over such special meetings of the Senate as deemed necessary. - H. Call a special meeting for the purpose of filling vacancies, which may occur in the Senate in accordance with the election code, Article VIII. - I. Represent the Senate at all official meetings of the Board of Trustees during the school year or send a delegate. - J. Appoint a parliamentarian from among the members of the Senate. - K. Represent the local Senate at the State Academic Senate for California Community Colleges (ASCCC) as the District delegate at both Area and Plenary meetings, or send a delegate. - L. Meet regularly with the Administration (notably the Superintendent/President and the Vice President of Academic Affairs) to maintain free and open communications. - M. Solicit and select faculty to serve on District hiring committees. - N. Calendar the next year's meetings and retreats.
+- A. Preside at all meetings of the Senate. - B. Be non-voting except in cases where a vote by the Senate results in a tie. - C. Appoint faculty representatives to college committees. - D. Appoint faculty to Senate committees according to the provisions of Article III. - E. Create such ad hoc committees as required to fulfill specific objectives of the Senate and select the members for such committees. - F. Serve as the official representative from the Senate to any other organization. - G. Call and preside over such special meetings of the Senate as deemed necessary. - H. Call a special meeting for the purpose of filling vacancies, which may occur in the Senate in accordance with the election code, Article VIII. - I. Represent the Senate at all official meetings of the Board of Trustees during the school year or send a delegate. - J. Demonstrate competency with parliamentary procedure, the Brown Act, and Robert's Rules of Orders (RROO) as relevant to Senate matters. - K. Appoint a parliamentarian from among the members of the Senate. - L. Represent the local Senate at the State Academic Senate (ASCCC) as the District delegate at both Area and Plenary meetings, or send a delegate. - M. Meet regularly with the Administration (notably the Superintendent/President and the Vice President of Academic Affairs) to maintain free and open communications. - N. Solicit and select faculty to serve on District hiring committees. - O. Calendar the next year's meetings and retreats.